 - Lack overhead costs and are therefore likely to offer competitive pricing.

 Also, by sourcing from diverse suppliers, companies might explore new markets and gain a competitive advantage.
+What's more, companies that employ and support more persons with disabilities in their workforce outperform their peers.
 Finally, supplier inclusion & diversity increases the chances of contracting extraordinary talent, as the talent pool increases.

 Would you like to find out how supporting entrepreneurship among marginalized groups can lead to social innovation?
 Then watch this video about Accenture’s collaboration with WE-Connect International and Self-Employed Women’s Association in India to support former female waste pickers in their journey to become self-supportive entrepreneurs.

 In short, integrating these groups through a supplier inclusion and diversity program can lead to socio-economic advancement and offers a competitive edge for large businesses.

 Creating Supplier Inclusion & Diversity: Where to Start?

 In some countries, socio-economic advancement is stimulated by government programs.
 The US government applies federal regulations when it comes to procurement.
 American companies pursuing a government contract need to prove their diversity.
 There are no obligations, but if they don’t, they will be unable to work for the government.

 In South Africa, the Broad-Based Black Economic Empowerment (B-BBEE) program requires large investors to include and develop black-owned and black women-owned businesses into their supply chains.